Modern-Day Slavery Statement

-This statement is formulated inline with Modern Slavery Act 2015 and sets out the steps that Lister Wilder has taken, and is continuing to follow, to make sure that modern slavery or human trafficking is not taking place within our business or supply chain.
-This statement is a living document and will be reviewed annually by the Company Board.
-We will ensure we remain current with UK Government legislation though due-diligence and continue to develop staff and contractors in their respective knowledge and understanding.
+This statement is formulated in line with Modern Slavery Act 2015 and sets out the steps that Lister Wilder limited, and Lister Wilder Group has taken, and is continuing to take, to make sure that modern slavery or human trafficking is not taking place within our business or supply chain.

 Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 Lister Wilder has a zero-tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 Lister Wilder specialise in supplying and maintaining machinery for 4 key markets: Agriculture, Groundcare, Construction and Arboriculture.

 Established in 1947, we remain a wholly owned family business employing more than 180 staff operating across 7 sites.